321Nandini/project2/README.md

 # new project
-this is my second demo project
+this is my second demo project. created by nandini chandegave.